From mid July through Late August, witness the amazing site of millions of salmon returning to spawn.

 Please call: 907-463-4810 to set up an appointment

-Standard Admissions (includes access into the visitors center and an optional 15 minute guided commentary):
+Standard Admissions (includes access into the visitor center and an optional 5 minute guided presentation):

 Extended Tour* (mid June - August ONLY):